01-edu/public/subjects/java/projects/travel-plan/README.md

 ##### Continuous Integration/Continuous Delivery (CI/CD) Pipeline:
 -   Employ Jenkins for CI/CD and unit testing.
--   Employ SonarQube for automating code quality checks
+-   Employ SonarQube to automate code quality checks

 ##### Use of Docker and Ansible:
 -    Docker to support automated provisioning and deployment of microservices.